-It is two years since the first Trowers Employer of the Future Report, so what has changed?
-Recruitment and retention are now one of the biggest challenges facing employers.
-The rise of AI in recruitment processes is helping to cut costs and drive efficiency, but does reliance on new tech pose a threat to data security and interview bias?
+In the two years since the first Trowers Employer of the Future Report, what has changed?
+Recruitment and retention are now the biggest challenges facing employers.
+The rise of AI in that recruitment process is helping to cut costs and drive efficiency, but does reliance on new tech pose a threat to data security and interview bias?
 Flexible and agile working were core themes in 2022 and, thanks to the pandemic legacy, today they are considered non-negotiable for many prospective employees.
-Flexible working is now a day 1 right in the UK, and the Government plans to reform the law further to make flexible working "the default".

 As working environments change, how are organisations finding ways to embed their culture and live out their ESG commitments?
 What role should HR play in this and how do businesses ensure their management teams are supported to make them truly effective?
-With the new Government keen to further empower workers, and support growth and good businesses, the value of People Professionals and good managers is truly in the spotlight.